c-sanders/BoostAndQtThreads/README.md

 	@echo "Dependency = $<"
 	${MOC} ${boost_and_qt_threads_INCLUDES} $< -o $@

-Now we don't need to copy the resulting file.
+This rule is both shorter and simpler - and it doesn't need to copy the resulting file.
 The trouble however, is that the Autotools will complain when they see a pattern rule.
 In response to seeing a pattern rule, the Autotools will generate a message which is similar to the following;

 	automake: warnings are treated as errors